robertmartin8/ReasonableDeviations/_notes/CBOE_options.md

 ### Backspreads and ratio spreads

 -   **Backspreads** are variants of vertical credit spreads that involve buying more of the high strike calls, or low strike puts (i.e buying more of the "hedge").
--   **Ratio spreads** (a.k.a _frontspreads_) are variants of vertical debit spreads, e.g a call ratio spread is a bull call spread with more short calls than long while a put ratio spread is a bear put spread with more short put spreads.
+-   **Ratio spreads** (a.k.a _frontspreads_) are variants of vertical debit spreads, e.g. a call ratio spread is a bull call spread with more short calls than long while a put ratio spread is a bear put spread with more short put spreads.
 Ratio spreads include one more more naked short options by definition.
--   Backspreads and ratio spreads are referred to in terms of the smallest ratios, e.g a 1-2 bull call spread.
+-   Backspreads and ratio spreads are referred to in terms of the smallest ratios, e.g. a 1-2 bull call spread.
 -   A **call backspread** can be used to express a mostly bullish long-volatility view.
     -   it has a higher breakeven and lower profit potential than a long call, but will profit if the underlying falls significantly.
     -   maximum loss occurs if the stock closes at the high strike